mebble/hra/README.md

 yarn build
 ```

-You can run the newly built app with `npm run start`.
+You can run the newly built app with `yarn start`.
 This uses [sirv](https://github.com/lukeed/sirv), which is included in your package.json's `dependencies` so that the app will work when you deploy to platforms like [Heroku](https://heroku.com).

 ## Single-page app mode